-The Group is exposed to various types of risks including credit risk, operational risk, liquidity risk, market risk, legal risk and strategic risk, details of which are carried in note 3 to the consolidated financial statements.
-Different Board committees, viz.
+The Group is exposed to various types of risks including credit risk, operational risk, liquidity risk, market risk, legal risk, strategic risk and climate risk, the details of which are carried in note 3 to the consolidated financial statements.
+Different Board committee, viz.
 Executive Committee, Credit Committee, Asset & Liability Committee, Audit Committee, Remuneration Committee, Nomination Committee and Risk Committee, are in place to oversee the various types of risks confronted by the Bank and give directions to management to control and mitigate these risks accordingly.